jojivk/SomeNotes/ToJoemon.md

 People give them credibility because of their expertise in another field (he is smart so he should know better).
 Many philosophers had been talking against it for decades...!

  I skipped reading his book before, because from his lectures it sounded more closer to higher form of [behaviorism](https://en.wikipedia.org/wiki/Behaviorism) for me.
+Context: Behaviorism was known to be not ideal to represent human behavior thru failures in creating AGI with conscience by Computer Scientist.
  In any case I read a summary of that book online since you mentioned it…Here is two things I found…

 1. Over the last 200 years, science has increasingly revealed that human behavior is determined by hormones, genes, and neurological synapses.